codeangler/devops-code-challenges/challenges/fix-terraform-module.md

 ## Module Requirements

-This module meet the following requirements:
+This module should meet the following requirements:

 - Have variables for the `location` (string) and `google_org_id` (string), values should be:
   - `location` = "us-central1"